MelonKony/millmint/content/utopia/society/state/finance.md

 The Vekllei International Market (VKIM) is an organisation that controls the capital, commodities and securities markets of Vekllei.
 VKIM is maintained by the [Ministry of Commerce](/cosmosol/) as a mechanism for foreign investors and merchants to interact with the isolated, unmoneyed Vekllei domestic market.
 The international market includes a commodities exchange, derivatives marketplace and other structured financial products that facilitate foreign activity in the Vekllei economy and raise foreign capital for the state's liquid currency reserves.
 VKIM uses the Vekllei Composite Index as a measure of the Vekllei economy, which measures both commodity value and productivity.

 The International Market is the means by which the capital account[^2] of the Commonwealth Government implements its long-standing macroeconomic interest in foreign investment and soft power.
 The reinvestment of capital surplus in the [Vekllei currencies](#currency) serves as a form of sterilisation and capital control, controlled directly by the central [Bank of Vekllei](#bank-of-vekllei).
-Vekllei has the world's 2nd largest foreign reserves.
+Vekllei has the world's 2nd-largest foreign currency reserves.

 ## Currency